Camping with HATs

 Read the event page for specifics for the trip.

 Camping at state run parks usually means staying in numbered sites.
 The site numbers will usually be listed on the event page and/or in the comments.
 When you arrive at the park, check in at the headquarters and pay the personal entry fee and the excess vehicle fee if asked to.
 Make sure to note your license plate number for the check in.
 Take a photo of the plate or note it in your personal entry in your contacts.

 Drive to the campground and set up in the site your camp.

 Parking is often crowded at camp, and parking off the driveway is never allowed at parks.
 If you can't find parking at your site, set up camp and move the car to the overflow parking.
 The organizer usually knows where the overflow area is.

 Arriving after hours

-Electronic gates will close automatically.
-A manual gate with a lock must be closed by hand before proceeding to camp.
-There is usually someone up around the fire in one of the listed site who can tell you that you are in the right place.
-If it is late, please try to be quiet as as a courtesy to the other campers.
-You will need to visit the park office first thing in the morning to register.
+Visit the park office first thing in the morning to register.
 Make sure to note your license plate number.
 Park offices open at 8:00 AM or 8:30 AM.
-Since we often start hiking at 9:00 AM, arrive at the park office early so you don't get held up by a long line.
+Since we often start hiking at 9:00 AM, arrive at the park office early so you don't get held up in the line.

-While this isn't Burning Man, people often bring something to share with their fellow hikers.
+While this isn't Burning Man, people often bring something to share with fellow hikers.